 The Rosa Parks Scholarship Competition

-The 34th Annual Rosa Parks Awards Ceremony was held Wednesday, October 26, 2022 from in the Horizon Room.
+The 35th Annual Rosa Parks Awards Ceremony was held on Wednesday, October 25, 2023.

 About the Scholarship

 Is there a social injustice that you would like to discuss or expose— national, or global in scope?
 Would you like to teach our campus community some way in which the world could be a better place?
 Established in 1989 by Dr. Vivian Garcia, the Rosa Parks Scholarship was designed to give all students of The State University of New York at Fredonia an opportunity to voice their opinion on the subjects of social injustice, cultural perspective, and activism.
 Submissions may be entered in a number of ways but winners are generally students whose entries were provocative and original.
 Winning submissions take full advantage of the medium selected and have strong emotional and/or intellectual impact.

 All currently enrolled students are eligible to participate in this competition, with the exception of previous Rosa Parks Scholarship winners and anyone who is a professional (defined as one who has been paid for any type of published work within the last five years).
 Awards are contingent upon the winner being able to present their entry on the day of the ceremony.